 Unless stated otherwise, assignments must be submitted in a Word file attachment posted to the ASSIGNMENT area (we will go through this for orientation).
 Each module assignment has its own INBOX labeled for that module.
-Refer to the TECH HELP link on the base of the Table of Contents page if you need help to do this and you may also call me (or call IMG at 844-5181) if need be if you still have questions on how to submit an assignment.
-When you send your assignment, please label/name your file first with your last name, followed by the module number spelled out and in caps.
-Example: stromONE be accepted.
+Refer to the TECH HELP link near the top of the Table of Contents page if you need help to do this (see Canvas Steps).
+When you submit your Reflections Assignment, please label/name your file first with your last name, followed by the module number spelled out and in caps.
+Example: stromONE

+Except for responses for online discussions in Canvas, I will not accept work that is not sent in an attachment.
+I do this for record keeping and for academic honesty purposes so I can cross check where need be similarities between one student's work in the class and that of another student.
+So, hard copies of assignments will not be accepted.
 Read-only files will not be accepted.
 I will not accept files that I cannot open with Word software.
 If I can't open a file with your work on it, the assignment is not considered submitted.

-I will not accept work that is not sent in an attachment.
-I do this for record keeping and for academic honesty purposes so I can cross check where need be similarities between one student's work in the class and that of another student.
-So, hard copies of assignments will not